raghavian/raghavian.github.io/_pages/about.md

   - /about.html
 ---

-Raghavendra Selvan (Raghav) is currently an Assistant Professor (Tenure-track) at the Machine Learning Section, Department of Computer Science, University of Copenhagen.
-His research spans sustainable machine learning, machine learning for sciences, medical image analysis, and graph neural networks.
+Raghavendra Selvan (Raghav) is a Tenure-Track Assistant Professor at the Machine Learning (ML) Section, Department of Computer Science, University of Copenhagen.
+His research spans efficient ML, ML for sciences, medical image analysis, and graph neural networks.
 He holds a PhD from the University of Copenhagen and is affiliated with Pioneer Center for AI (Denmark) and the pan-European AI network ELLIS.
 Raghav was born in Bangalore, India.
 RS is the author of the new book "[Sustainable AI](https://raghavian.github.io/sustainable-ai/)".

 ## Book Available Now!